 project └───resources │ │ armhf-rootfs-ubuntu-bionic.tar │ │ gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabihf.tar │ │ linux-4.19.94-ti-rt-r41.tar.gz │ │ u-boot-2020.04-rc3.tar.gz

-Make sure that you decompress the Linux rootfs to get the right compressed file.
-The files that contain all the Linux rootfs inside its root directory (e.g.
+- Make sure to decompress the Linux rootfs to get the right compressed file.
+The files contain all the Linux rootfs inside its root directory (e.g.,

 - Set the Dockerfile parameters in

 kernel_defconfig: kernel configuration file

 uboot_defconfig: u-boot configuration file

 Bring up the console and navigate to the project root directory, and execute

 docker-compose up --build